the100rabh/Barcamp-Bangalore-Android-App/README.md

 ## Aim

+App for Barcamp Bangalore Monsoon 2013.
+It allows you to.

-* View Barcamp sessions schedule
+1. View Barcamp sessions schedule
+2. If you login with your Barcamp Website, you can sync the sessions you marked as attending to the app.
-* Setup reminders for the talks which you want to attend
+3. Setup reminders for the talks which you want to attend
-* View all tweets related to BCB12
+4. View all tweets related to Barcamp Bangalore
-* View all updates from BCB team
+5. View all updates from BCB team sent via push notification
-* Enable and get notifications for BCB
+6. Venue location for Barcamp Bangalore
-* Venue details for BCB12
+7. Internal Venue Map for Barcamp Bangalore
-* Share from inside the app so that you dont have to add the hashtag
+8. Share from inside the app so that you dont have to add the hashtag

 # Dependency